sebcoles/sebcoles.github.io/02_speaking.md

 [![profile pic](/assets/images/ncss_thumbnail.png)](/assets/decks/conference_2024_ncss.pptx "Video Title")

+This was an interesting conference, it was shared with physical security and fire safety exhibitors, and was busy.
+It was nice to have all the seats filled and an opportunity to practice having my microphone and clicky-clicky fail during the talk.

 ## April 2-24 - UK Cyber Week - London
 ### Leadership and Change in DevSecOps

 This session was at the NEC in Birmingham, my talk covered Kotter's 8 steps for change in a DevSecOps format, stakeholder management, influence and status games in technology.
-I got to share a stage with Kevin Fielder on this one, very cool.

 [![profile pic](/assets/images/ukcyberweek_thumbnail.png)](/assets/decks/conference_2024_ukcyberweek.pptx "Video Title")

+I got to share a stage with Kevin Fielder and Jake Moore on this one, very cool.

 ## November 2023 - BSides Bristol - Bristol
 ### DevSecOps Leadership - Zero to Hero